"The curious paradox is that when I accept myself just as I am, then I can change"

 I draw upon my counselling experience and training in combination with my own personal experience and journey to help me provide guidance and support you as you explore the obstacles that prevent you from moving forward with your life.

 I believe you are the expert on yourself.
 You know what heals and what harms, and that is why I look to help and support you to come up with your own solutions.

 I will be alongside you while valuing and deeply respecting who you are and the wisdom that you have within.

 If you are experiencing difficulties in your life and need to speak to someone I can offer you a non-judgemental, caring and confidential environment in which to talk.

 Parenting is one of the most important jobs you will ever do, it can also be very challenging and exacerbating at times.
 Counselling can offer you a caring and confidential space in which to explore these challenges.

-I have trained with Eli Lebowitz on the SPACE Programme – Supportive Parenting for Anxious Childhood Emotions, with Eli Lebowitz from Yale Child Study Centre.
-This requires working with the parent(s) instead of the child, to achieve successful results in eliminating debilitating anxious childhood behaviours.
+I have trained with Eli Lebowitz from Yale Child Study Centre on the SPACE Programme – Supportive Parenting for Anxious Childhood Emotions.
+This requires working with the parent(s) instead of the child, young person, or young adult to achieve successful results in eliminating debilitating anxious childhood behaviours.